janneyk/calendars-data/README.md

 ## Data

-`included_calendars.csv` contains one row per calendar, and the variables are described in `Data_dictionary_included.txt`.
+`included_calendars.csv` contains one row per calendar, and the variables are described in `data_dictionary_included.txt`.

 Most calendars are linked to a location through their eHRAF ID in D-PLACE.
 Calendars that are not in D-PLACE were given approximate coordinates by hand, and these are listed with notes in the R script.